chrispanag/messenger-platform-node/README.md

 ### Send Messages ###
 * fbMessage(id, options);
-  > Sends a message to a user
+  > Sends a message to a user.
+  > The id is a PSID and options is an object that includes the actual message + its settings, tags etc.

 * fbMessageDelay(DELAY, id, options);
 * chainFbMessages(DELAY, id, array);